 The collection: Present, gone and history

-As at October 2020 I have (for my use) 4 diamond frame machines and a Brompton folder.
+As at March 2021 I have (for my use) 4 diamond frame machines.

 I also own a number of Islabikes in various sizes that are in use by our grand-children - the general plan being that I buy (secondhand from friends or ebay) the machines for the children to use and with different sizes as they grow . . the bikes are looked after and when they're grown out of I sell them.
 So far it's worked very well with the children enjoying riding top quality, lightweight, child specific bikes.